dstorer-cap/seL4-DevKit-Doc/seL4-doc/src/uboot_library_add_platform.md

 - *CMake*: Reference documentation is provided by [the CMake project](https://cmake.org/cmake/help/latest/), including details of the structure and syntax of the CMakeLists.txt file.

-- *CAmkES*: The seL4 foundation provides [documentation on its use of CAmkES](https://docs.sel4.systems/projects/camkes/) including tutorials.
+- *microkit*: The seL4 foundation provides [documentation on its use of microkit](https://github.com/seL4/microkit/blob/main/docs/manual.md) including tutorials.

 ## Add basic support to library